CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 cumulus@switch:~$ net commit
 ```

-To recalculate all stream paths over one of the ECMP paths if the switch loses a path, run the `ip pim ecmp rebalance` command:
+Run the `ip pim ecmp rebalance` command to recalculate all stream paths in the event of a loss of path over one of the ECMP paths.
+Without this command, only the streams that are using the lost path move to alternate ECMP paths.
+Rebalance does not affect existing groups.

 ```
 cumulus@switch:~$ net add pim ecmp rebalance